CP-STA/STAOJ/docs/executioner/executioner.md

 note left of compiling
-  Code is compiled within a container, and the demote is also built.
+  Code is compiled within a container, and the demoter is also built.
 See the demoter diagram for its possible state.

 end note